Find Affordable College Courses

 Battle Creek, MI

-With a ranking of #7, Kellogg Community College did quite well on this year’s most popular schools for construction trades students working on their undergraduate certificate.
+Kellogg Community College ranked #7 on this year’s Most Popular Construction Trades Undergraduate Certificate Schools in Michigan list.
 Kellogg Community College is a small public school located in the city of Battle Creek.

 Southwestern Michigan College came in at #7 in this year’s edition of the Most Popular Construction Trades Undergraduate Certificate Schools in Michigan ranking.
-Located in the rural area of Dowagiac, SMC is a public school with a small student population.
+Located in the rural area of Dowagiac, SMC is a public college with a small student population.

 Women make up 25% of the construction trades majors at the school.